 In November of 2008, over two-thirds of the voters in the County approved Measure B, implementing a one-eighth of one percent (0.125%) sales tax that became effective July 1, 2012 and continues for 30 years (the "2008 Measure B Sales Tax").
 The 2008 Measure B Sales Tax is levied against the same sales tax base as the 1976 Sales Tax, and is dedicated to support the operation and maintenance of the BART to Silicon Valley Project.
-Collection of the 2008 Measure B Sales Tax is administered by the Board of Equalization in virtually the same manner as the 1976 Sales Tax.
-The 2008 Measure B Sales Tax Revenues do not secure the 2017 Series B Bonds.
+Collection of the 2008 Measure B Sales Tax is administered by the CDTFA in virtually the same manner as the 1976 Sales Tax.
+The 2008 Measure B Sales Tax Revenues do not secure the 2018 Series A Bonds.